stevebutton/ponabana-development-files/www.ponabana.dev/wp-content/plugins/widget-settings-importexport/readme.txt

 ** Please note that the plugin currently does not import anything if that particular sidebar is unavailable during the import.

-*** This plugin requires at least PHP 5.3.0
+*** This plugin requires at least PHP 5.2.0

+Please refer to full documentation at https://github.com/voceconnect/widget-data/wiki.

 == Installation ==

-1. Upload entire widget-data directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+Please refer to full installation instructions at https://github.com/voceconnect/widget-data/wiki.

+== Frequently Asked Questions ==

+If you have any issues with this plugin, please log them at the Github repo for this plugin.
+This is done to centralize our issues and make sure nothing goes unnoticed.

+The URL to log an issue is https://github.com/voceconnect/widget-data/issues.

+See Frequently Asked Questions here: https://github.com/voceconnect/widget-data/wiki/Frequently-Asked-Questions.

 == Screenshots ==